emilianoyoung/ai/_posts/_archive/2019-12-02-google-deepmind-gamifies-memory-with-its-latest-ai-work.md

 ---
 category: news
 title: "Google DeepMind gamifies memory with its latest AI work"
 excerpt: "That second problem, how a sense of consequence develops over long stretches, is the subject of recent work by Google's DeepMind unit.
-They asked how they can create something in software that is like what people do when they figure out the long-term ..."
+They asked how they can create something in software that is like what people do when they figure out the long-term consequences of their choices.
+DeepMind's solution is a deep learning program they call ..."
 publishedDateTime: 2019-12-02T22:10:00Z
 sourceUrl: https://www.zdnet.com/article/google-deepmind-gamifies-memory-with-its-latest-ai-work/
 ampUrl: https://www.zdnet.com/google-amp/article/google-deepmind-gamifies-memory-with-its-latest-ai-work/
 cdnAmpUrl: https://www-zdnet-com.cdn.ampproject.org/c/s/www.zdnet.com/google-amp/article/google-deepmind-gamifies-memory-with-its-latest-ai-work/
 type: article
-quality: 84
+quality: 104
-heat: 94
+heat: 124
 published: true

 provider: